Jaime Reyes (skateboarder)

 Jaime Reyes is a goofy-footed American skateboarder from Hawaii.
 Reyes is a pioneer in women's street skating.
-As of 2020, Reyes is one of only three women to grace the cover of Thrasher Magazine.
+As of 2020, Reyes is one of only three women to grace the cover of Thrasher Magazine and has been inducted into the Skateboarding Hall of Fame.

 Skateboarding

 Early life

 Growing up in Hawaii in the early 1990s, Reyes was an avid surfer.
 At age 13, Reyes cut class one day to go to the beach to surf; however, there were no waves, so Reyes wandered around and ran into a group of skateboarders.
 Amazed by the skateboarding, Reyes befriended the skaters.
 She rode a skateboard for the first time that day.

 Skateboarding career

 Reyes' first competition was hosted by the Real skateboard team at A'Ala Park.
 Reyes, the only girl at the event, won first place for her age group.
 After the event, Real began flowing Reyes boards.
 During her early competitive career, Reyes was often one of few women competing alongside Elissa Steamer and Lauren Mollica.

 Reyes got the cover of Thrasher in April 1994.
 In the years that came, Reyes obtained many nationwide sponsorship deals throughout her career including Real Skateboards, Alphanumeric, Rookie, Evian Water, Bones Swiss Bearings, Supreme, In4mation, Globe and Venture.

 In 2019, Reyes released a signature deck with the skate company Together Together.
 The “chosen ohana” model features artwork by Mark Oblow.
+Reyes was inducted into the Skateboarding Hall of Fame in May, 2025.